Form 709: Guide to US Gift Taxes for Expats

 How Does the US Gift Tax Apply to Non-US Persons?

-Does the US gift tax apply when there is a foreign person involved in the transaction?
-The answer to that question depends on who gives the gift.
+Does the US gift tax apply when a foreign person is involved in the transaction?
+The answer depends on who gives the gift.

 - If a US person gives a taxable gift to another person, the US person must always file Form 709.
 It does not matter whether the recipient is a US person or not.